-International students in Germany need health insurance to enroll at university, but also for getting a visa.
+International students in Germany need health insurance to enroll at university and get a visa.
 So, having health insurance coverage is a requirement set by the state and university.
 In this article, we have picked and compared the cheapest health insurance providers for students in Germany.

 Germany has a wide range of health insurance options for international students.
 In some cases, you can also keep your home coverage.
 For example, students from the EU coming to Germany for Erasmus don’t need extra coverage.

-For public insurance, you will pay almost the same price as any German provider.
+For public insurance, you will pay almost the same price at any German provider.
 Students under 23 years old pay 2 EUR less.